bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 5. Valuable to businesses

-If at all, how much additional income/savings for buisinesses can be attributed to switching from one programming language to another.
+If at all, how much additional income/savings for businesses can be attributed to switching from one programming language to another.

 6. What's the most popular?